SavannahAdamsss/collab-1/README.md

 * You should edit an HTML file.
 Add a paragraph about something you like:
     - Savannah added a paragraph to index.html.

+* You should create a new HTML file.
+Link to it from index.html:
+	- Zack added bio.html
+	- Zack linked to bio.html from index.html.